 The City of Rochester's vision statement for the CAP is an expression of the community's intentions for reducing greenhouse gas emissions.
-The reduction targets identified in this section will enable the community to reduce GHG emissions while improving its resiliency and adaptive capacity.
+The reduction targets identified in this section will enable the community to reduce GHG emissions while improving its resiliency and adaptive capacity (to address the effects of climate change that will occur regardless of mitigation efforts).
 To inform these targets, previous plans in the region were identified and assessed to ensure consistency with other efforts occurring in the region.